timogilvie/EIPs/EIPS/EIP-fungible-staking-pool-standard.md

 *Pros*: Maximizes yield for the ERC-20 representation of the fungible staking pool.
 *Cons*: Three different token representations.
 Extra work for integrations, wallets, developers.

+***Option C***
+-There's a delay built into the Mint() and Burn() functions to account for any bonding or unbonding delays.

+Second challenge is validator fungibility.
+There is risk associated with transfer of tokens with a different underlying validator.
+Need to solve this.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->
-The fungible representation of a staked token allows for it to earn yield and be transferable.
-This allows the fungible representation to be used in more sophisticed applications or dApps.
-For example, a fungible staked token can accumulate interest while also sitting in an automated market maker or lending protocol.
-Importantly, establishing this fungible representation in a standard EIP increases network effects across the ecosystem; rather than supporting numerous implementations developers and wallets can interact with one standard and ensure forwards and backward compability.
+Fungible representations of staked tokens expands the economic opportunity Ethereum can enable.
+Fungible/transferable staked tokens can allow owners to simultaneously earn staking rewards and supply the assets to an automated market maker like Uniswap or used as collateral in lending protocols like Compound or Maker.
+A standard EIP will increase Ethereum's network effects by providing developers and wallets with a standard that allows staking .

 ## Specification - Option A
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->